 This summer's centralized programming for young people was successful with record participation.
 A draft of centralized adult programming procedures and guidelines has been shared with public service staff with events to commence in Q3.
+Overall program and event planning attendance has increased 30.5% year-to-date through September 2014 compared with the same period in 2013.

 - III.
 Complete the enhancement of the Rawlings Library second floor, including physical renovations and adoption of facilitated customer service principles by staff.
 KEY RESULTS IMPACT: Circulation, Visits.
 Michael Cox - Action Steps - 1.
-Make physical changes to the second floor as designed by Studiotrope.

-- 2. Train staff in the facilitated customer service model and implement. - 3.
+Make physical changes to the second floor as designed by Studiotrope. - 2.
+Train staff in the facilitated customer service model and implement. - 3.
 Evaluate and report on results.